xenhim/eosc-pool/README.md

 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward
-* Failover geth instances: geth high availability built in
+* Failover eosc instances: eosc high availability built in
 * Modern beautiful Ember.js frontend
 * Separate stats for workers: can highlight timed-out workers so miners can perform maintenance of rigs
 * JSON-API for stats